We are the professional Association for REALTORS® in Nova Scotia.

 In addition, we focus on celebrating and supporting REALTORS® from various backgrounds and are committed to supporting an environment free of homophobia, queer phobia, racism, xenophobia and ableism.

-Real estate impacts our province economically, environmentally and socially.
-From over $660 million in spin-off spending to our efforts to ensure every Nova Scotian has a place to call home, REALTORS® play a part in the success of our communities.
+Real estate has a significant impact on our province, both economically, environmentally, and socially.
+From over $516 million in spin-off spending to our efforts to ensure every Nova Scotian has a place to call home, REALTORS® play a part in the success of our communities.

-To learn more, or engage with NSAR as a partner, contact Paige at phoveling@nsar.ns.ca
+To learn more, or engage with NSAR as a partner, contact Ashley at [email protected]

 REALTORS® are concerned about affordable housing

-NSAR continues to work on addressing issues related to housing supply and attainability in our province with key partners.
+NSAR continues to work with key partners on addressing issues related to housing supply and affordability in our province.

 Improving Deed Transfer Taxes (DTT)